RomanNyschuk/Misc_D42_Python_Scripts/README.md

 ### Script Provided
 -----------------------------
-   * create_switchport_report_from_apis.py : Creates a CSV report for all switchports with 3 columns: Switch name, port name and devices
+   * create_switchport_report_from_apis.py : Creates a CSV report for all switchports with 3 columns: Switch description, port name and devices
    * clone_device.py    :   Create cloned devices based on an existing device

 ### Requirement
 -----------------------------
-   * python 2.7.x
+   * python 3.x

 ### Usage
 -----------------------------